evilC/AutoHotInterception/README.md

 #### Relative
 To send Relative (Normal) mouse movement, use:
 `AHI.SendMouseMove(<mouseId>, <x>, <y>)`
+X and Y are **not** setting the absolute cursor position, they are **altering current position**
+Note that x and y are **not** in pixels, they are in "Mickeys"

 #### Absolute
 To sent Absolute mouse movement, use:
 `AHI.SendMouseMoveAbsolute(<mouseId>, <x>, <y>)`
 Note that Absolute mode will probably not work with FPS style mouse-aim games.
+Note that Absolute mouse move uses coordinates in the range 0..65535 which are NOT screen coordinates.
+If, for example, you have one 1920x1080 monitor, then divide 65535 by 1920 to find the x position on your screen.
+This 65535 coordinate space maps to **all** your screens however, so if you have multiple monitors, further maths will be required.

 #### Moving the Mouse Cursor
 To move the mouse cursor to a specific screen or window coordinate, use: